adamsilverstein/web-vitals-block/readme.txt

 == Screenshots ==

-1. The plugin in use - inserting a web vital block.
+1. The plugin in use - inserting a web vitals block.

 == Changelog ==
+= 1.0.2 =
+* Clean up naming for block directory.

 = 1.0.1 =
 * Tag for update.